apiobuild/platform/content/blog/website-is-not-the-seo-you-think.md

  - [Relevancy](#relevancy): **How relevant is your content to the keyword?** When people search "custom cake delivery in New York", they will not find a realtor's website.

- - [Authority](#authority): **How many people find your content credible?** When more people link your page to their sites, Google think your website is authoritative.
+ - [Authority](#authority): **How many people find your content credible?** When more people link your page to their sites, Google thinks your website is more authoritative.

 ## Developer vs. Marketer